Spider333/Coin-History/site/README.md

 ### Site Generator

-Use the root README.md as source and generate a styled static site (using nuxt.js)
+Automatically use the [root README.md](../README.md) as source and generate a styled static site (using nuxt.js) from it.

 ```
-cd site
 yarn install
 yarn run dev
 ```